hube12/vizard/README.md

 - Not saving to chunk when leaving area (save proto to worldchunks)
 - Laggy client network (fix bitmask)
 - Thread sync on disconnect is not ensured
-- Mineshaft don't generate, dunno why
+- Mineshaft don't generate (fix soon)
+- End cities template don't work, go in the end